jscholes/codex/docs/en/kindle_guide.md

 A few years ago, I wrote a tutorial which guided people through the installation and configuration of software for the purposes of gaining access to books purchased from the Amazon Kindle Store.
 The guide proved popular, but it required heavy use of the command line, making it unsuitable and daunting for quite a lot of people, not to mention that it was an absolute nightmare to troubleshoot if anything went wrong.
 Which it frequently did.

 Subsequently, in 2014, I started to develop a small prototype application to make the process easier and more intuitive, not only for people wanting to read Kindle eBooks, but also for me when people needed help.
 I named it Codex, a word used from the 16th century onwards to denote, now ancient, manuscripts in book form.
-In the last couple of months, I've finally rewritten that prototype to include the functionality I wanted it to have from the start, and the first release of Codex 2.0 is ready for download.
+In the second half of 2015, I finally rewrote that prototype to include the functionality I wanted it to have from the start, and the software is now publically available to download.

 In this guide, I'll show you just how easy it is to gain access to your purchased Kindle eBooks in any software application or on any device of your choice, using Codex.
 The application can process eBooks from many other sources, both DRM-protected and not, but access to the Kindle Store, a marvellous resource for blind readers, was my primary goal back in 2012 and that is what it remains to this day.